 Gottfried Wilhelm Leibniz (1646–1716) was a German philosopher and mathematician (and jurist, linguist, historian, inventor, etc.) famous for discovering differential calculus and developing the ‘infinitesimals’ notation we use today.
-He also invented a calculating machine, and was fascinated with the binary system for number expression.
-He was a rationalist idealist in philosophy known for an ontology with a plurality of simple ‘monads’, and for his metaphysical principles: ‘sufficient reason’, ‘identity of indiscernibles’, and ‘preestablished harmony’.
+He also invented a calculating machine, and developed binary numbers.
+He was a rationalist idealist in philosophy known for an ontology with an infinite plurality of simple beings called ‘monads’, and for his metaphysical principles: ‘sufficient reason’, ‘universal expression’, ‘identity of indiscernibles’, and ‘preestablished harmony’.

 Analysis Situs